lesept777/MLP-for-ESP32/examples/MLP_Sinus2/README.md

 As for the sinus example, the network has 4 layers, with neurons {1, 8, 3, 1}.
 The dataset creation is exactly the same, as well as the training parameters

 ## Training
 First initialize the weights with random values.
 Then shuffle the complete dataset and set the mini-batch size.

-5000 epochs are run.
+A maximum of 5000 epochs are run.
 One epoch is made of the `trainNet` and `testNet` methods. `trainNet` does the propagation - backpropagation process, and `testNet` computes the errors.
 If a better set of weights (lower error on the test set) is found, its value is displayed.

 If the maximum number of epochs is reached or the error is lower than a threshold (0.002), the optimization process is stopped.
 ```
   float trainError, testError;
   Net.randomWeights (0.5f);